sinastiller/memory-card-game/README.md

 * [MDN](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) to understand the EventTarget.addEventListener() method better.
 * [Adobe Fonts](https://fonts.adobe.com/fonts/itc-benguiat#fonts-section) to download the original Stranger Things font.
 * [FavIcon Generator](https://favicon.io/favicon-generator/) to generate the favicon used for my game page.
+* [Am I Responsive](https://ui.dev/amiresponsive) was used to create a shot to see responsiveness on different devices.

 ## [Deployment](#deployment)